matteobiagiola/FSE19-submission-material-DIG/README.md

   - `docker pull dockercontainervm/retroboard:latest` ([README](https://github.com/matteobiagiola/FSE19-submission-material-DIG/blob/master/fse2019/retroboard/README.md))
   - `docker pull dockercontainervm/petclinic:latest` ([README](https://github.com/matteobiagiola/FSE19-submission-material-DIG/blob/master/fse2019/petclinic/README.md))

-## 2. Run the experiments (test case generation - after step 1, setup)
+## 2. Run the experiments (test case generation - after the setup)

+In each subject directory there is the `runExp.sh` script which can be used to run test generation experiments.
+Let us take the `dimeshift` application as example.
+The run experiments script can be found [here]()

-## 3. Run the experiments (js code coverage - after step 2, test case generation)
+## 3. Run the experiments (js code coverage - after the setup)

 Coming soon